UCL winner Achraf Hakimi reportedly dating ex-wife of his former PSG teammate

 Wanda Nara's alleged appearance in Munich

-According to Glam Set & Match on Instagram, the rumors were first stirred up by Argentine journalist Yanina Latorre.
+According to Glam Set & Match on Instagram, the rumours were first stirred up by Argentine journalist Yanina Latorre.

 With over 17 million followers hanging onto her every post, Wanda reportedly uploaded clips from the Champions League final, notably highlighting Hakimi during the PSG celebration.